A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: A-NeSI and GFlowNets

 \section{\textsc{A-NeSI} and GFlowNets}

-NIMs are heavily inspired by the theory of GFlowNets \cite{bengioFlowNetworkBased2021b,bengioGFlowNetFoundations2022}, and we use this theory to derive our loss function.
+A-NeSI is heavily inspired by the theory of GFlowNets \cite{bengioFlowNetworkBased2021b,bengioGFlowNetFoundations2022}, and we use this theory to derive our loss function.
 In the current section, we discuss these connections and the potential for future research by taking inspiration from the GFlowNet literature.
 In this section, we will assume the reader is familiar with the notation introduced in \cite{bengioGFlowNetFoundations2022} and refer to this paper for the relevant background.